Last updated on December 5th, 2022

 Most likely, there are many more wine cellars since almost every family in Georgia makes their own wine.
 Yet, I wanted to share places we personally have been to (and loved) or planned to visit.

 If there is any other wine tasting in Georgia you have to add, please do so.
 I would love to hear where you’ve been.
-If you are visiting Georgia for the first time, check this guide.

 FOR A QUICK OVERVIEW CHECK THE TABLE OF CONTENTS: